 Eggs and Young

 The oval-shaped or slightly pointed eggs are olive-green or dark buff and marked with brown and black splotches.
-There are two to five eggs in a typical brood, and while both parents share incubation duties, the female generally does more incubation.
-After 21 to 24 days, the eggs will hatch, and the chicks are able to leave the nest and feed themselves in less than a day.
+There are 2-5 eggs in a typical brood, and while both parents share incubation duties, the female generally does more incubation.
+After 21-24 days, the eggs will hatch, and the chicks are able to leave the nest and feed themselves in less than a day.
 Both parents guide and protect their offspring, though the female parent will often leave early, before the chicks can fly, while the male will finish their care.
-Young turnstones make their first flight when they are 19 to 21 days old.
+Young turnstones make their first flight when they are roughly three weeks old.

 Because of the short breeding season in these birds' northern breeding grounds, only one brood is raised each year.

 Because of their widespread range and often inaccessible breeding habitat, ruddy turnstones are not considered threatened or endangered.
 They are susceptible to a number of threats, however, particularly invasive predators in breeding areas and environmental disasters such as oil spills that threaten coastal habitats.
 In the tropical areas of their wintering range, ongoing development of coastal regions for resorts or other uses can be a problem.
 These birds may also be susceptible to coastal changes brought about from climate change, though that impact is not yet well understood.

 These shorebirds are not backyard species, but protecting coastal habitats can help attract them to a region.
 Artificial breakwaters and boulder jetties can be attractive areas for turnstones, especially if barnacles and similar prey is abundant in healthy waterways.